Returning to Training After Extended Time Off: The Framework

 Weeks three and four: foundation loading

-Begin adding load at fifty to sixty percent of pre-time-off working weights.
+Begin adding load at fifty to sixty percent of pre-layoff working weights.
 Aerobic work extends to thirty to forty minutes at zone 2 intensity.
 Three to four sessions per week.
 The body is reacquainting with the stress of loaded movement.
 Allow this process to happen at its own pace.

-Weeks five and eight: progressive development
+Weeks five through eight: progressive development

 Increase loading by five to ten percent per week when sessions feel controlled and recovery is adequate.
 Aerobic intensity can begin to include some moderate tempo work.
 Total volume approaches seventy to eighty percent of pre-break levels.
 Performance benchmarks are starting to approach previous levels for strength movements; aerobic capacity lags slightly.